bsv-blockchain/svnode-quickstart/README.md

 ### Node Types

-- **Pruned Node**: Reduces disk usage by deleting old block data (recommended for most users)
+- **Pruned Node**: Reduces disk usage by removing old spent transaction data (recommended for most users)
   - Disk requirement: ~200GB
+  - Retains all unspent transaction outputs (UTXOs) - critical for validation
+  - Only removes historical spent transaction data from old blocks
-  - Cannot serve old blocks to other nodes
+  - Cannot serve complete historical blocks to other nodes
-  - Suitable for applications and services
+  - Suitable for applications, services, and wallet operations

 - **Full Node**: Maintains complete blockchain history
   - Disk requirement: ~15TB and growing
   - Can serve the entire blockchain to other nodes
   - Required for block explorers and archival purposes

+### Sync Methods

+- **Snapshot Sync**: Downloads pruned blockchain data via HTTP using wget (recommended)
+  - Source: https://svnode-snapshots.bsvb.tech/ (provided as-is by the BSV Association)
+  - Both mainnet and testnet snapshots are pruned (contain recent blockchain data only)
+  - Incremental updates: Only downloads new files on subsequent syncs
+  - Resume support: Continues from where it left off if interrupted
+  - Mainnet: ~160GB of pruned blockchain data
+  - Testnet: ~200GB of pruned blockchain data

+  **Note on Pruned Snapshots**: Pruned snapshots contain all unspent transaction outputs (UTXOs) but have removed historical spent transaction data from old blocks.
+This preserves your node's ability to validate new transactions and blocks while significantly reducing storage requirements.
+All consensus-critical data remains intact - only historical spent transactions that are no longer needed for validation are removed.
+Your node maintains full security and validation capabilities.

+- **Genesis Sync**: Start from block 0 and sync the entire blockchain (slower but builds complete history)

 ### Simple Management